 Learn more about

-Paying your traffic ticket means you admit you’re guilty, or you’re willing to plead no contest or nolo contendre.
+Paying your FL traffic ticket means you admit you're "guilty," or you're willing to plead "no contest" or "nolo contendere."

 Choosing this option means:

-- You might get the option to plead to a lesser offense; probably, you’ll have to make a court appearance for this option.
+- You might get the option to plead to a lesser offense; you'll likely have to make a court appearance for this option.

 - You can avoid a trip and pay your traffic ticket online via the county's website.

-- Depending on your violation, you can enroll in and complete a state-approved Basic Driver Improvement Course to avoid driving record points.
-(Florida’s vehicle code and point system provide further details.)
+- Depending on your FL traffic violation, you can enroll in and complete a state-approved Basic Driver Improvement Course to avoid driving record points.
+(Our vehicle code and point system pages provide further details.)

 - The same Basic Driver Improvement Course can prevent your auto insurance company from increasing your rates.

-Florida handles traffic tickets on a county basis, which means you’ll pay a ticket at the county traffic court.
+Florida handles traffic tickets on a county basis, which means you'll pay your fine at the county traffic court.
 Some traffic courts allow online payment with a credit card.

-If your ticket doesn’t state how many days you have to respond, contact the court in the county you received the ticket.
+If your FL traffic ticket doesn't state how many days you have to respond, contact the court in the county you received the ticket.

-- They must inform their employers after receiving a conviction.
+- You must inform your employer after receiving a traffic violation conviction.

 For more information related to FL CDL holders, consult the Florida CDL Handbook.

-If you don’t want to plead guilty, no contest, or nolo contendre, you can fight the ticket in traffic court.
+If you don't want to plead "guilty," "no contest," or "nolo contendere," you can fight the traffic ticket in court.

-Depending on the county in which you received the ticket, you might be able to pay online.
-Check the county’s traffic court website to find out.
+Depending on the FL county where you received the traffic citation, you may be able to pay your FL ticket online.
+Check the county's traffic court website to find out.

-Your ticket will include information about which county you were ticketed in; if you misplaced your ticket, check our section on lost FL traffic tickets.
+Your FL traffic ticket will include information about which county you were ticketed in; if you lost your ticket, check out our page on Lost FL Traffic Tickets.

-If paying online is an option for you, you can skip down to our sections on points and insurance to learn about how your ticket will affect your driving record points and car insurance rates―and what you can do about it.
+If paying your traffic ticket online is an option for you, you can skip down to our sections on points and insurance to learn about how it will affect your driving record points and car insurance rates―and what you can do about it.

-Check Florida’s Clerks of Court website for complete contact information―including Web addresses―for the traffic court applicable to you.
+Check Florida's Clerks of Court website for complete contact information―including website addresses―for the traffic court handling your case.

-From there, you can visit the traffic court’s website for information about paying a ticket, or call the court directly.
+From there, you can visit the FL traffic court's website for information about paying a traffic ticket, or call the court directly.

-Some Florida counties allow drivers to pay their traffic tickets online; others require payment in person, by mail, or over the phone.
+Some Florida counties allow you to pay your FL traffic ticket online; others require payment in person, by mail, or over the phone.

-When you visit your traffic court’s website or contact the court via telephone, be sure to find out:
+When you visit your traffic court's website or contact the court directly, be sure to find out: